gorenje/millieons.org/n/texts.md

 - Advertisting isn't the drug of a nation, that is [televison](https://en.wikipedia.org/wiki/The_Disposable_Heroes_of_Hiphoprisy) but it can become the basis of [one second art](/v/one-second-advertising).

+- When the consumer dies, the corpse becomes [collateral ballast](/w/collateral-ballast).

+- I went to Bali too ... and also [ruined the environment](/w/lousy-tshirts).

 ### Unfortunate Happenstances

 - Some secrets are [poisonous secrets](/a/poisoned-secrets) — the kind that end up eating you up from the inside.